 Take your brain to the gym

 Learning to play a musical instrument, building a 1000 piece puzzle, learning a new language, taking art classes.
 What is key is that the activity must be challenging to you and not something that you are already good at.
-The activity should teach you something new, provide mental stimulation, be challenging and provide a sense of fulfilment.
+The activity should teach you something new, provide mental stimulation, be challenging, and provide a sense of fulfillment.

 Close your eyes and sleep

 The majority of adults require 7.5 – 9 hours of sleep every night in order to function optimally the next day.
-Do your best to stick to a pattern, sleeping and waking at the same hour each day and though it may sound silly because you’re a grown up, try to take naps when you can and take breaks throughout the day.
+Do your best to stick to a pattern, sleeping, and waking at the same hour each day and though it may sound silly because you’re a grown-up, try to take naps when you can and take breaks throughout the day.
 Avoid screens: TV, phone and tablets about an hour before you sleep, rather read a book.
-Sleep deprivation will have negative impact on memory, creativity, problem-solving abilities, and critical thinking skills.
+Sleep deprivation will have a negative impact on memory, creativity, problem-solving abilities, and critical thinking skills.

 You are what you eat